gitssz/LP5/Openmp_directives.md

 10. **`ordered`** : Specifies that code under a parallelized for loop should be executed like a sequential loop.

 ### open mp functions
+omp_set_num_threads 	Sets the number of threads in upcoming parallel regions, unless overridden by a num_threads clause. omp_get_num_threads 	Returns the number of threads in the parallel region. omp_get_max_threads 	Returns an integer that is equal to or greater than the number of threads that would be available if a parallel region without num_threads were defined at that point in the code. omp_get_thread_num 	Returns the thread number of the thread executing within its thread team.